Mammals (Adult)

 • Injured mammals might be defensive and aggressive.

-• Avoid direct contact with adult mammals—use indirect methods (e.g., guiding into a container, live trap, or net).
+• Avoid direct contact with adult mammals— if necessary, use indirect methods (e.g., guiding into a container, live trap, or net).

 • Prioritize your safety.
 If you feel afraid or uncomfortable, contact a wildlife rehabilitator for advice.
 If bitten or scratched, consult your doctor immediately.